The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: Flavor Mixing in the Yukawa Basis

 with left-handed doublet $L_L=(\nu_L,e_L)^T$, right-handed charged lepton and neutrino $e_R,\nu_{R}$ and Higgs doublet $\Phi$.
 Here, the generation index $i,j=1,2,3$.
 After electroweak symmetry breaking, the lepton mass matrix becomes ${\bf M}^l$, as shown in eq. (\ref{eq.I05}).
 Bi-unitary transformations are performed in flavor space:

-The mass eigenstate is labelled by superscript $^{(m)}$; then, ${\bf M}^l$ is diagonalized to physical masses in eq. (\ref{eq.I06}).
+Then, ${\bf M}^l$ is diagonalized to physical masses in eq. (\ref{eq.I06}).
 As mentioned above, a complex mass matrix is generated by flavor-dependent Yukawa couplings and has a dual responsibility: to generate physical masses and to provide PMNS mixings.
-Inspired by eq. (\ref{eq.I06}), a general decomposition of ${\bf M}^l$ can be realized by introducing a $SO(3)$ rotation ${\bf U}_0^l$:
+Inspired by eq. (\ref{eq.I06}), ${\bf M}^l$ is decomposed into a real ${\bf M}_0^l$ and two unitary ${\bf F}_{L,R}^l$